-The idea of engaging your students or to provide them with an actual learning environment is now becoming one of the biggest competitive distinguishers on the eLearning platform.
+The idea of engaging your students or providing them with an actual learning environment is now becoming one of the biggest competitive distinguishers on the eLearning platform.

 For instance, if your course is related to automation and engineering, the setup of your course should resemble an automation factory.
-This will develop a sense of belonging to the students.
-Since, by imitating your physical environment, you can improve the learning experience which eventually adds a great recall value in terms of learning.
+This will develop a sense of belonging in the students.
+Since by imitating your physical environment, you can improve the learning experience, which eventually adds a great recall value in terms of learning.

-Nonetheless, immersive learning is not a conventional learning format in which your learners usually download the information on their device.
-It is more about the learning experience and to facilitate the learning format, where virtual learning environment and simulation training is commonly applied.
+Nonetheless, immersive learning is not a conventional learning format in which your learners usually download the information on their devices.
+It is more about the learning experience and facilitating the learning format, where a virtual learning environment and simulation training is commonly applied.